 Kathleen (dot) Coughlin (at) dc (dot) gov

-Kathleen Coughlin is the Education Standards Specialist for the D.C State Board of Education (SBOE).
-She works closely with the SBOE's Education Standards Committee on efforts to the develop, analyze, and revise D.C.'s statewide educational standards.
-Prior to joining the State Board in November 2022, Kathleen taught multilingual English learners in D.C. and France.
-As a teacher, she supported students in expanding their linguistic repertoires and discovering new ways to use English.
-Kathleen has also worked on linguistics and cognitive science research around the ways people learn grammar in a new language, access to interpretation services in schools, and the maintenance and preservation minoritized languages.
+Kathleen Coughlin serves as the Education Standards Specialist for the DC State Board of Education (SBOE).
+She manages the State Board's efforts to analyze, update, and engage the community about DC's statewide educational standards.
+Prior to joining the State Board in November 2022, Coughlin taught multilingual English learners in DC and France.
+She has also worked on linguistics and cognitive science research around the ways people learn grammar in a new language, access to interpretation services in schools, and the preservation of minoritized languages.

 Kathleen is a native of Cincinnati, Ohio but now calls Ward 6 home.
 She holds a B.A. in Linguistics and an M.A. in Educational Transformation from Georgetown University.
 She also expects to complete a graduate certificate in Data Analytics & Policy from Johns Hopkins University in December 2023.
-In her free time, Kathleen enjoys traveling, reading fantasy and science fiction, and teaching tricks to her cat, Mara, and learning something new every day.
+In her free time, Kathleen enjoys trivia, knitting, co-hosting a local book club, teaching tricks to her cat, Mara, and learning something new every day.

 - Employee salary information is available on the DCHR website.